-- 1. Students who achieve a grade of 70.00% or higher in the BSIC and pass (achieve a scaled score of "208") CBSE2 will be required to sit for the USMLE Step 1 exam within 8 weeks. - 2.
-Students who achieve a grade of 70.00% or higher in the BSIC but fail the CBSE2 must retake the CBSE3 at a Prometric center.
+- 1. Students who achieve a grade of 70.00% or higher in the BSIC and pass (achieve a scaled score of "208") CBSE at end of the BSIC course will be required to sit for the USMLE Step 1 exam within 8 weeks. - 2.
+Students who achieve a grade of 70.00% or higher in the BSIC but fail the CBSE at end of the BSIC course must retake the CBSE at a Prometric center.
 Students have a total of three attempts over 6 months from the date of completion of the BSIC to get a certifying score on the CBSE.
 Students who fail to pass the CBSE within 6 months of completion of the BSIC will be subject to dismissal. - 3.
-Students who achieve a grade of below 70.00% in the BSIC and pass the CBSE2 will be required to restart the BSIC and retake the CBSE (CBSE3).
+Students who achieve a grade of below 70.00% in the BSIC and pass the CBSE at end of the BSIC course will be required to restart the BSIC and retake the CBSE with Med 4 class.
 If an appeal for a passing grade in BSIC is approved, they will be required to sit for the USMLE Step 1 exam within 8 weeks. - 4.
-Students who achieve a grade of below 70.00% in the BSIC and do not receive a score 208 or higher on the CBSE2 must do the following: - a.
-Participate in mandatory meetings with the Education Enhancement Department (EED) to develop an Academic Plan and meet all program requirements. - b.
-In order to be enrolled to re-take the CBSE3 exam with the next MED 4 class, a student must participate in the mandatory online meetings with EED. - c.
-Students who do not receive a score of 208 or higher on CBSE3, must restart BSIC, participate in mandatory meetings with the Education Enhancement Department (EED), take CBSE4, and if they pass BSIC and CBSE4, they must sit for USMLE Step 1 exam within 8 weeks. - d.
-Students who fail the restarted BSIC course and/or do not receive a score of 208 or higher on the CBSE4 will be subject to dismissal (after the fourth failed attempt at CBSE).
+Students who achieve a grade of below 70.00% in the BSIC and do not receive a score 208 or higher on the CBSE at end of the BSIC course must do the following: - a.
+Schedule a mandatory online meeting with their academic advisor to develop an Academic Plan and participate in an available EED program to prepare to re-take the CBSE with MED 4 class. - b.
+In order to be enrolled to re-take the CBSE exam with the next MED 4 class, a student must participate in the mandatory online meetings with their academic advisor and participate in an available EED program. - c.
+Students who receive a score of 207 or lower on CBSE with MED 4 class, must restart BSIC, participate in mandatory meetings with their academic advisor, participate in an available EED program, take CBSE at end of restarted BSIC course, and if they pass BSIC and CBSE at end of restarted BSIC course, they must sit for USMLE Step 1 exam within 8 weeks. - d.
+Students who fail the restarted BSIC course and/or receive a score of 207 or lower on the CBSE at end of restarted BSIC course will be subject to dismissal.